Master of Liberal Arts Program

 - Coordinates MLA events throughout the year

-- Develops and administers the marketing campaigns and social media efforts
+- Develops and administers marketing and social media campaigns

 - Designs and develops the MLA advertising materials, journals and imagery